Academic Handbook Operations

 Food Waste

-1. All food waste is to be put into the designated food waste bins, and with particular attention to removing all packaging before doing so.
+1. All food waste is to be put into the designated food waste bins, with particular attention to removing all packaging before doing so.
 Food waste is collected daily by the onsite cleaning team and taken to designated bins in the loading bay.
-The Landlord is responsible for the arrangements related to the food waste use as compost.
+The Landlord is responsible for arrangements for food waste to be used as compost.

-2. Food waste refers to food appropriate for human consumption being discarded, whether or not after it is kept beyond its expiry date or left to spoil.
-Bi-products of food waste also need to be disposed of in these bins like coffee granules and tea bags.
+2. Food waste refers to food appropriate for human consumption being discarded, whether or not it has been kept beyond its expiry date or left to spoil.
+Bi-products of food waste, such as coffee granules and tea bags, also need to be disposed of in these bins.

 Dry Materials

-1. Dry Waste refers to all waste items that are not considered wet/soiled items and are recyclable.
+1. Dry Waste refers to all waste items that are not considered wet/soiled, and are recyclable.
 Dry waste includes items such as bottles, cans, hard plastics, wood, cardboard, metals and paper.

-2. All dry waste needs to be broken down (where applicable like boxes) and disposed of in the dry materials waste bin.
-Any containers which can be categorized as dry waste need to be emptied (and rinsed, where appropriate) before being put into these receptacles.
+2. All dry waste needs to be broken down (where applicable, for example, paper/cardboard boxes) and disposed of in the dry materials waste bin.
+Any containers which can be categorised as dry waste need to be emptied (and rinsed, where appropriate) before being put into these receptacles.

 4. All members are reminded that the majority of dry waste is a fire hazard.
 Dry waste should not be kept close to any areas of ingress/egress.